Dominican Republic: Emigration

-Health

-In 2020, the Dominican Republic had an estimated birth rate of 18.5 per 1000 and a death rate of 6.3 per 1000.

 Education

 Primary education is regulated by the Ministry of Education, with education being a right of all citizens and youth in the Dominican Republic.

 Preschool education is organized in different cycles and serves the 2–4 age group and the 4–6 age group.
 Preschool education is not mandatory except for the last year.
 Basic education is compulsory and serves the population of the 6–14 age group.
 Secondary education is not compulsory, although it is the duty of the state to offer it for free.
 It caters to the 14–18 age group and is organized in a common core of four years and three modes of two years of study that are offered in three different options: general or academic, vocational (industrial, agricultural, and services), and artistic.

 The higher education system consists of institutes and universities.
 The institutes offer courses of a higher technical level.
 The universities offer technical careers, undergraduate and graduate; these are regulated by the Ministry of Higher Education, Science and Technology.
-The Dominican Republic was ranked 93rd in the Global Innovation Index in 2021, down from 87th in 2019.
+The Dominican Republic was ranked 97th in the Global Innovation Index in 2025, down from 87th in 2019.

+Health

+In 2020, the Dominican Republic had an estimated birth rate of 18.5 per 1000 and a death rate of 6.3 per 1000.

+In the 2024 Global Hunger Index (GHI), the Dominican Republic ranks 41st out of 127 countries with sufficient data.
+The Dominican Republic's GHI score is 7.8, which indicates a low level of hunger.

+According to the WHO, the estimated incidence rate of tuberculosis (TB) in the Dominican Republic (42 cases per 100,000 people in 2023) is one of the highest in the Caribbean (after Haiti).

+The Dominican Republic has a 0.9% prevalence rate of HIV/AIDS.
+Some urban areas of the Dominican Republic experience HIV/AIDS infection rates well in excess of 10%.
+In some parts of the Dominican Republic, HIV/AIDS has become one of the leading cause of death among teenagers and adults between 15–49 years old.